grimmer0125/express-mongo-rest-k8s-sample/README.md

 - `kubectl get pods` or `kubectl get service` or Google Kubernetes Web Dashboard.

 Then use `static public domain name` to test.

+p.s.

+Some flow are referenced from https://github.com/kubernetes/examples/tree/master/staging/nodesjs-mongodb whose setting can not directly be applied since it is outdated.

 `grimmer0125/express-mongo-rest-sample` is omitting docker registry field so it is for Docker Hub. `gcr.io/my-project/hello-app` includes the registry so it is specifying to Google's.